villano-lab/nrCascadeSim/paper/paper.md

 down &mdash; and the angle between the nucleus' momentum before a decay and the momentum boost (gamma ray) resulting from the decay &mdash; to calculate the resulting momentum.
-The time between steps is simulated as an exponentially-distributed random variable based on the state's half-life\footnote{It is most correct to the half-life for the state given the state it will decay to.
+The time between steps is simulated as an exponentially-distributed random variable based on the state's half-life\footnote{It is most correct to use the half-life for the state given the state it will decay to.
 However, these are not generally well-known unless the branching ratios are well-known.
 If the ratios are well-known, then a correction can be made and incorporated into the input file.}, and the angle is simulated as having a uniform distribution on the surface of a sphere.